 Mid-1970s - The Tennis Ranch of Taos, aka The Quail Ridge Condominium Resort, 88 State Road 150, El Prado NM.

-1976 - The W. Sterling and Ann Dudley Edwards House, aka Boulder House, aka Desert House, 250 Spring Creek Place, Albuquerque NM.
+1976 - The W. Sterling and Ann Dudley Edwards House, aka House in the Sandia Mountains, aka Boulder House, aka Desert House, 250 Spring Creek Place, Albuquerque NM.
 The house was on the cutting edge of solar technology for its time with 52 large solar panels.
 Structural engineer, Randy Holt; Bridgers and Paxton, HVAC.
 Marilynn Cooper was the general contractor.
 Featured in the Architectural Record Houses of 1977.
 Sold in 1983 to Thomas E. and Rochelle A. Hartman.
 Sold in 1991 to Dorothy G. Roby.
 Sold in 1993 to D. M. J. Compton.
 Sold to in 1999 to Julie Ann and C. Vincent Townsend, Jr. Sold in 2013 to John J. and Connie A. Iacuone.
 Sold in 2018 to Gary W. and Victoria Lynn Mlady.

 1979 - The St. Benard Condominiums, 112 Sutton Place, Taos Ski Valley NM.
 18 unit condominium project.
 Sited at the base of the ski slopes of Taos Ski Valley.

 1983 - The Desert Highlands Townhouses, Pinnacle Peak AZ.
 A 29-unit attached housing complex designed with Jon Anderson, Geoffrey Beebe, and Ronald Jacob.
 Featured in Progressive Architecture Awards, January 1984.
 Unbuilt.